Persie0/Most-Used-Words-Anki-Deck-Creator/README.md

 - https://pypi.org/project/translatepy/

 # TODO
-- Make a script that generates a Github action file which runs all files of a directory
+- Make a script that generates a GitHub action file which runs all files of a directory

 # How to use
 <h3>Create one Ankideck (easier, shorter)</h3>

 1. Fork this project
-2. upload your .txt file from which you want to create a Ankideck to the forked repo
+2. upload your .txt file from which you want to create an Ankideck to the forked repo
 3. run the action "Create Anki release from a given, single file" ("Run Workflow")
 4. and type in the parameters
 5. after more or less time depending on how many word you want to translate, the workflow should upload your Ankidecks